cozitive/wrr-scheduler/README.md

 ### Turnaround Time Test

-`test/compile-mount-and-copy.sh` compiles tests using `make`, mounts the image & copies the compiled test executables, and unmounts the image.
+`test/compile-mount-and-copy.sh` compiles tests using `make`, mounts the image & copies the compiled test executables into the image, and unmounts the image.

 If you only want to compile the test, you can run `make` inside the `test` directory.